 Simply put, the more blue light you see, the harder time you’ll have with sleeping.

 The thing is that blue light is almost everywhere, including our smartphones.
-One way to avoid it is by using blue light blocking glasses.
+One way to avoid it is by using blue light glasses.
 These are extensively researched and well-developed glasses that greatly limit your blue light intake, especially at night.

 Speaking of blue light, it is advisable to avoid touching any electronics an hour or 30 minutes before you go to sleep.
 This means turning off the TV, putting the smartphone away, and shutting down the computer or gaming console.